 Massachusetts Computer Using Educators (MassCUE) and Massachusetts School Library Association (MSLA) have joined forces with WGBH to offer an exciting professional learning event focusing on media literacy and its importance in education today.

 This informal event will be held at The Education Cooperative (TEC) in East Walpole.
-We will open with appetizers and drinks, followed by a keynote address from a member of the WGBH FRONTLINE team.
+We will open with appetizers, followed by a keynote address from Sarah Childress, Senior Reporter for the WGBH FRONTLINE team.
 Attendees will then have the opportunity to attend one breakout session planned by librarians, instructional technology specialists, and classroom teachers.
 Join us for the low price of $35.

 |Keynote Address||5:00 – 5:50 PM|